learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/Git/Git_Merging_and_Rebasing.md

 The first and classic way to combine the work done in two branches is to *merge* the two branches together.
 Merging is usually the default way to reconcile changes between branches because it preserves commit history (and is thus “safer”), and resolving merge conflicts is (relatively) simple compared to rebasing.

-Say you are currently checked out into the `feature` branch, and you want to merge your commits in that branch into the `main` branch.
+Say you want to merge some new commits from the `main` branch into your `feature` branch.

 Your `feature` branch branched off of the `main` branch at some commit.
 We’ll illustrate the commits in chronological order (so commit B was committed after commit A).